 The University of the Pacific Dugoni School of Dentistry is the only school in the country where students can complete their doctor of dental surgery degree in just three years.
 This accelerated format does not compromise on education, clinical experiences, or skill development.
 At the center of the curriculum is a humanistic model of instruction that emphasizes each person’s value as an individual.
 Students are expected to actively participate in their education and develop strong critical thinking skills.

-During the three years that students are in this program, they will provide care to hundreds of patients.
+During the three years that students are in this program, they will care for hundreds of patients.
 With a competency-based clinical model, students will practice their skills until they have mastered the techniques.
 This ensures all graduates have the necessary training to be excellent dentists.

 University of California, Los Angeles – School of Dentistry